Mr Sholto Bowen OAM

 Bill brings a wide range of experience to his role as Director of Student Services.
 As Manager of Youth Activities, he developed 25 Youth Summits for the First Church of Christ, Scientist in Boston, where he also initiated, created and developed the Church Alive global initiative.
 This involved the managing of 14 Church Alive Summits over five continents and helped unify hundreds of church members from all over the world.

 Bill has worked in a variety of fields related to youth development including teaching ethics, designing and implementing several youth leadership programs and working for Outward Bound in their at-risk youth program.
 Bill’s experience also expands beyond education to include professionally managing investments, working as a prison chaplain for youth and adults and enjoying a lifelong love of the outdoors.
+He was appointed as Vice Principal (Wellbeing & Operations) in 2019.

 Mrs Sandra Tiepermann